Three tips for a more peaceful divorce mediation

 Have a more peaceful divorce mediation by knowing how to:

-How to talk with your spouse more peacefully in divorce mediation
+How to talk more peacefully in divorce mediation

-- Save difficult issues for mediation—In divorce mediation, a mediator helps divorcing spouses discuss the tough topics.
+- Save difficult issues for mediation sessions.
+In divorce mediation, a mediator helps divorcing spouses discuss the tough topics.
 In my office, 9 in 10 divorcing couples reach agreement on even the hardest issues.

 Listening is important too!
 Try these listening skills for a more peaceful mediation divorce: